We use our proprietary methodology to produce these rankings. Learn more →

 Students also gain real-life experience through clinical practice, including representing clients at Main Street Legal Services Inc.

 Accreditation: The Middle States Commission on Higher Education provides accreditation to CUNY School of Law.
-The American Bar Association provides accreditation to CUNY School of Law.

 15.